frame-lang/frame_transpiler/docs/index.rst

     ##

 Identifiers in the `-interface` block generate public methods for the system.
-So now an external client of the system can interact with it and drive activity.
+So now an external client of the system can interact with it and make it do something.

-When `turnOn` and `turnOff` methods are called, by default Frame generates an event with the same name and sends it into the machine which, in turn, will respond if it is in a state that handles that event type.
+When `turnOn` and `turnOff` methods are called, Frame generates an event with the same name as the method and sends it into the machine which, in turn, will respond if it is in a state that handles that event type.
 If the current state does not handle the event it will simply be ignored.